Justice Clarence Thomas accepted several luxury trips paid for by GOP megadonor, ProPublica report finds | KRDO

 The new ProPublica report describes Thomas accepting travel hospitality from Crow that included lavish trips to Indonesia, New Zealand, California, Texas and Georgia.
 Some of these trips reportedly included travel on Crow’s super yacht or stays at properties owned by Crow or his company.
 ProPublica also identified what appear to be several trips taken by Thomas on Crow’s private jet that went undisclosed on his public ethics filings, though one Thomas trip on Crow’s jet was disclosed in 1997.

-In a statement to ProPublica, Crow said that he been friends with Thomas and his wife Ginni for more than 30 years, and that the hospitality he has extended the justice over the years was “no different from the hospitality we have extended to our many other dear friends.”
+In a statement to ProPublica that was also sent to CNN Thursday, Crow said that he been friends with Thomas and his wife Ginni for more than 30 years, and that the hospitality he has extended the justice over the years was “no different from the hospitality we have extended to our many other dear friends.”

 “Justice Thomas and Ginni never asked for any of this hospitality,” Crow said in the statement.
 He said that we “never asked about a pending or lower court case, and Justice Thomas has never discussed one.”

-The Supreme Court and Crow did not immediately respond to a CNN request for comment, and ProPublica says Thomas did not respond to a list of detailed questions.
+The Supreme Court did not immediately respond to a CNN request for comment, and ProPublica says Thomas did not respond to a list of detailed questions.
+In response to CNN’s inquiry about the report, a representative for Crow sent CNN the same statement that had been provided to ProPublica.

 Thomas, nominated by former President George H.W.
 Bush in 1991, is the senior-most justice on the court and an intellectual leader of the current 6-3 conservative majority.
 The justice has also been the subject of scrutiny for the political activities of his wife, including for texts she exchanged with key players in former President Donald Trump’s attempt to overturn the 2020 presidential election.